Tom Cruise Would I Lie To You?

 Q: What is the Church of Scientology?

 A: The Church of Scientology is a religious organization founded science fiction writer L. Ron Hubbard in the early 1950s.
-It has been a subject of controversy due to its secretive nature and allegations of abuse.
+It has been a subject of controversy due to its secretive nature and alleged abusive practices.

 Q: Has Tom Cruise ever been involved in legal disputes?

-A: Yes, Tom Cruise has been involved in legal disputes, but it is important to note that legal issues do not necessarily imply dishonesty.
-Like any individual, he has faced legal challenges, but these should not be automatically equated with lying.
+A: Yes, like many high-profile celebrities, Cruise has been involved in legal disputes throughout his career.
+However, it is important to note that legal disputes do not necessarily imply dishonesty.